-- 1. All visitors must register at the school office and are subject to approval by the administration.
-Procedures for noncompliance are included in the Crisis Management Plan. - Visitors are limited to custodial parents, legal guardians, out of town guests of enrolled students, families interested in attending Parkview, alumni (graduates) of the school, and guests invited by staff.
-Others may be welcome but should be approved ahead of time with the administration. - 3.
-Recent alumni may visit only during the lunch period and must go directly to and from the dining area, unless otherwise approved by the administration.
-While they are here, they are subject to school rules and must dress appropriately.
-The administration reserves the right to keep an alumnus in the office area during a visit if dress is in question.
+- 1. All visitors must register at the school office and are subject to approval by the Administration.
+Procedures for noncompliance are included in the Crisis Management Plan. - 2.
+Visitors are limited to custodial parents, legal guardians, out of town guests of enrolled students, families interested in attending Parkview, alumni (graduates) of the school, and guests invited by staff.
+Others may be welcome but should be approved ahead of time with the Administration.